4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/20.5-Map-arrays-of-objects/README.md

 ## 📝 Instructions:

-1. Please update the mapping function so it creates an array where each item contains the following:
+1. Please update the `simplifier` function so it creates an array where each item contains the following:

 ```text
 Hello, my name is Joe and I am 36 years old